XL-SHAO/Drupella-YOLO/README.md

-# Drupella-YOLO: Underwater Dataset and Code for Automated Detection and Quantification of *Drupella* Snails
+# Drupella-YOLO: underwater dataset and code for object detection and quantification of *Drupella* spp.

-Dataset, annotations, source code, model configurations, pretrained weights, and post-detection quantification tools associated with the paper:
+Dataset, annotations, source code, model configurations, and post-detection quantification tools associated with the paper:

 > **A deep learning-based approach for automated detection of small and occluded corallivorous *Drupella* spp. from coral reef imagery**

-This repository provides an end-to-end workflow for detecting small, densely aggregated, and partially occluded *Drupella* snails in underwater coral reef imagery.
-It includes the field-image dataset, expert-verified bounding-box annotations, Drupella-YOLO implementation, model comparison and ablation experiments, visualization tools, and a post-detection pipeline for image-level abundance and approximate body-size estimation.

 ---